MorrisAboveThis/easyeffects-presets/README.md

 *I do this for fun and for my friends.*

-*All presets are done by myself by ear, I'm no professional, I do this in my spare time.*
+*All presets are made by myself by ear, I'm no professional, I do this in my spare time.*